FTC-FIA/SparkSquad-DECODE/README.md

 ## Overview
-Welcome to Spark Squad's robot code for the 2025-2026 FTC season "DECODE".
+Welcddddome to Spark Squad's robot code for the 2025-2026 FTC season "DECODE".

 Write team OpModes in TeamCode. **Do not modify anything in FtcRobotController.**